shivm71/Mattermost-broadcast-plugin/ReadME.md

-Go to root directory and type -  ./install
+Go to root directory and type - `./install` to get zip file..